visuellverstehen/statamic-content-renderer/README.md

-# Statamic Content Renderer
+# Content Renderer

-> Statamic Content Renderer is a Statamic addon that does something pretty neat.

-## Features

-This addon does:

-- This
-- And this
-- And even this
+A Statamic addon that renders content from bard and replicator fields to make their content searchable with [search transformers](https://statamic.dev/search#transforming-fields).

 ## How to Install

-You can search for this addon in the `Tools > Addons` section of the Statamic control panel and click **install**, or run the following command from your project root:
+Run the following command from your project root:

 ``` bash
 composer require visuellverstehen/statamic-content-renderer